Maous-B/osu-replay-player/README.md

 # 📝 How to use

 - Press L to load a replay, Press F4 to leave
-- Press M to enable/disable mouse movements, K for keyboard presses
+- Press M to enable mouse movements, K for keyboard presses and H to flip (HR)
 - Press ENTER to play while playing.
 Press the ESC key to stop it
 - Use 1920x1080 resolution and full-screen mode
 - Turn off raw-input (in settings)